 In 2011, Drake traveled to Bahrain and Saudi Arabia to conduct workshops and exhibit work from his Esse Quam Videri - Muslim Self Portrait Project.
 This ongoing project is supported by the Center for Global Initiatives at the University of North Carolina.

 He has also worked extensively with the undocumented immigrant communities in the American South and those left behind in Mexico.
 Drake wrote and illustrated a children's book Give Me Eyes.
 (Video version) He has also created the exhibition HELP: Hidden Work, Hidden Lives.
 This traveling exhibition draws connections over exploitative labor practices from the era of slavery through Jim Crow to undocumented immigration.
 Drake was also instrumental in helping FaithAction International House initiate a faith based community ID Program, important and valued by both the police and immigrant communities.

-Drake is also working on a new series relating to poverty, the loss of the American Dream, as seen through those who live in mobile homes.
+Drake also revisits his family's connection to model homes in a series and relates his own story to the wider issue of poverty, and the loss of the American Dream.
 Titled Dreams Deferred, this series begins with Drake's father who built mobile homes in the early 1960s and looks at the vintage mobile home as a symbol of loss, both personal and societal.

-Drake currently lives in Manhattan where he co-manages a friends house, and makes his art.
-He also full-time teaches at Manhattan Early College School for Advertising.
+Drake currently lives in Manhattan where he co-manages a communal living house with his wife, teaches, and makes his art where he can including on his kitchen table and in the ally by his building.
+He teaches art and advertising at Manhattan Early College School for Advertising in lower Manhattan.

-Drake enjoys running, biking, and swimming and is married with two amazing, and grown, sons.
+Drake enjoys running, biking, swimming, playing the mandolin and is married with two amazing grown children.

 Love Over Hate Print giveaway to essential workers and the community, 215 E 15th Street, New York, NY